 Types of Interview Questions

-You might also get technical questions, similar to the ones you might need to answer on the job.
+Be prepared to be asked technical questions similar to the “trouble tickets” you might be asked to resolve on the job.

 When answering a question using a specific example, use the STAR interview technique.
 Describe the situation you were in, explain the task you had to accomplish, and detail the action you took to accomplish that task (or solve that problem).
 Then, describe the results of your actions.